SoftwareAG/c8y-docs/content/change-logs/platform-services/cumulocity-10-20-559-0-update-lastUpdated-of-group-on-device-registration.md

 version: 10.20.559.0
 ---
 Device registration request can contain group that the device will be assigned to on successful registration.
-Group's "lastUpdated" fragment is now updated to current date when device is sucesfully added.
+Group's "lastUpdated" fragment is now updated to current date when device is successfully added.